-Pulmonary edema that is not caused by increased pressures in your heart is called noncardiogenic pulmonary edema.
+Pulmonary edema that is not caused by increased pressures in the heart is called noncardiogenic pulmonary edema.

 Causes of noncardiogenic pulmonary edema include:

 - Acute respiratory distress syndrome (ARDS).
-This serious disorder occurs when your lungs suddenly fill with fluid and inflammatory white blood cells.
+This serious disorder occurs when the lungs suddenly fill with fluid.
 Many conditions can cause ARDS, including severe injury (trauma), widespread infection (sepsis), pneumonia and severe bleeding.

-- Adverse drug reaction or drug overdose.
+- Drug reaction or drug overdose.
 Many drugs — ranging from aspirin to illegal drugs such as heroin and cocaine — are known to cause pulmonary edema.

 - Blood clot in the lungs (pulmonary embolism).
-If a blood clot travels from the blood vessels in your legs to your lungs, you can develop pulmonary edema.
+A blood clot moving from the blood vessels in the legs to the lungs can cause pulmonary edema.

 - Exposure to certain toxins.
-Inhaling toxins or breathing in some of your stomach contents when you vomit (aspiration) causes intense irritation of the small airways and alveoli, resulting in fluid buildup.
+Inhaling toxins or breathing in some stomach contents when vomiting (aspiration) causes intense irritation of the small airways and air sacs, resulting in fluid buildup.

 - High altitudes.
 Pulmonary edema has been seen in mountain climbers, skiers, hikers and other people who travel to high elevations, usually above 8,000 feet (about 2,400 meters).
-High-altitude pulmonary edema (HAPE) generally occurs in those who don't first become acclimated to the elevation (which can take from a few days to a week or so).
-But people who live at high altitudes can get HAPE with no elevation change if they have a respiratory infection.
+High-altitude pulmonary edema (HAPE) generally occurs in those who don't take the days or weeks needed to become used to the elevation.
+But people who live at high altitudes can get HAPE with no elevation change if they have a respiratory illness.

 - Near drowning.
-Inhaling water causes fluid buildup in the lungs that is reversible with immediate medical care.
+Inhaling water causes fluid buildup in the lungs.

 - Negative pressure pulmonary edema.
-Pulmonary edema can develop after a blockage in the upper airway causes negative pressure in the lungs from intense efforts to breathe despite the blockage.
+A blocked upper airway causes negative pressure in the lungs from trying to breathe through the blockage.
 With treatment, most people with this type of pulmonary edema recover in about 24 hours.

-- Nervous system conditions or procedures.
+- Nervous system conditions or surgeries.
 A type of pulmonary edema called neurogenic pulmonary edema can occur after a head injury, seizure or brain surgery.

 - Smoke inhalation.
-Smoke from a fire contains chemicals that damage the membrane between the air sacs and the capillaries, allowing fluid to enter your lungs.
+Smoke from a fire contains chemicals that damage the membrane between the air sacs and the capillaries.
+The damage allows fluid to enter the lungs.

 - Transfusion-related lung injury.
 Blood transfusions may cause fluid overload in the left ventricle, leading to pulmonary edema.

-- Viral infections.
-Pulmonary edema can be caused by viruses such as the hantavirus and dengue virus.
+- Viral illnesses.
+Viruses such as the hantavirus and dengue virus can cause pulmonary edema.

 Heart failure and other heart conditions that raise pressure in the heart increase the risk of pulmonary edema.
 Risk factors for heart failure include: